 The Research Ready Datasets (RRDS) service is a tool for timeseries data selection based on quality control criteria selected by the user.
+The service returns a request (or more detailed report) designed to be submitted to other web services to retrieve data or metadata.

 Design and use philosophy